sabirbagwan/sabirbagwan.github.io/_posts/2023-05-22-Difference-between-CPU-GPU-TPU.md

 **Tensor Processing Unit (TPU):**

 TPUs are specialized processors developed by Google specifically for machine learning workloads.
 They are designed to accelerate neural network computations, making them highly efficient for tasks involving artificial intelligence and deep learning.
-Here are the key aspects of TPUs:
-Architecture: TPUs are built with a specific focus on matrix operations and tensor calculations commonly used in machine learning algorithms.
+TPUs are built with a specific focus on matrix operations and tensor calculations commonly used in machine learning algorithms.
 They deliver high performance by optimizing these operations and reducing memory latency.

 Advantages:
 1. Superior Performance for Machine Learning: TPUs provide exceptional acceleration for training and inference tasks in deep learning models, enabling faster results and improved efficiency.